epfl-ada/ada-2021-project-i-did-ada-did-i/readme.md

      b) Look at impact of the website's political orientation on how they report on speakers based on the speakers' political orientation: Will a left website take shorter and more negative quotes for right speakers and vice versa?
          --> One graph per website political orientation: Barplot with x= speaker political orientation (categorical), y= average of quote length and positiveness (try to do on same graph for both, so 2 y axis, one on both sides -> so do only length and positiveness or something like that)

- 3. Comparing factual reporting of different websites and correlation with other parameters
+ 3. Comparing factual reporting of different websites and correlation with other parameters (Jocelyn dit de faire 3.a puis 4 puis 3b&c)

      a) Grouping by factual reporting (factual_reporting): Do websites with higher factual reporting rating use longer and more neutral quotes?
          --> Barplot, x axis: factual reporting , y axis = average for length/sentiment/positivity (so do 3 graphs I guess)

-     b) Correlation of factual reporting and political leaning of websites: Are right/left leaning websites more factualy accurate?
+     b) **NOT SURE IF WE KEEP THIS** Correlation of factual reporting and political leaning of websites: Are right/left leaning websites more factualy accurate?
          --> graph: x=website political leaning, y=factual_reporting
+         --> Doesn't use any data from quotebank -> ISSUE?? --> Jocelyn pas convaincu, optionnel (introduit le graph d'après)

      c) Correlation between factual reporting and websites ratio of speakers from their own orientation and from the oposite orientation: Are websites that quote more speakers from opposite political orientation more factually accurate? (can this be used as an indicator of factual accuracy?)
          --> Graph: nuage de point ou qqch du genre x= ratio of speakers (same political orientation as the journal)/(different political orientation as journal) continuous axis from 0 to 100%, y = factual reporting (categorical, ordered)
-             (on pourrait mettre les websites avec différentes orientation politiques de différentes couleurs
+             (on pourrait mettre les websites avec différentes orientation politiques de différentes couleurs)

    4. PCA/clustering